lluo0008/ClickMe/README.md

 the user will try to click, but once it gets clicked it will reappear at a random location.
 As we flushed out this idea more, we quickly realized that this could be a way to practice one's aim with a mouse cursor.
 This is when we started to develop the application as an "Aim Trainer", and included many features to make it more interactive such as a timer, a point system, as well as the target getting smaller every time it reappears to increase the difficulty.

+## Deploying with Amazon Web Services
+A large portion of the project is deploying it with AWS, as this was one of the prize categories that we wanted to compete for.